silverlogic/PicksApp/README.md

 ```

 ### Setup ###
-After installing Cocoapods, use the following command to clone the repo:
+After installing CocoaPods, use the following command to clone the repo:
 ```
 $ git clone git@bitbucket.org:silverlogic/baseapp-ios-v2.git
 ```